WSU-kduncan/cicdf25-EthLuc/README-CD.md

 ## Resources
 - Website is from project 3 and was created using chatGPT with the prompt `"Create me a website using two html files (one being an index) and one css file.
 The website is about how Path of Exile (1) is the best arpg of all time and is heavily inspired from Diablo 2."`.
-- `https://github.com/adnanh/webhook` Used a lot of stuff in this like a "template" and edited it afterwards to fit what I needed.
+- [Adnanh's Webhook](https://github.com/adnanh/webhook) Used a lot of stuff in this like a "template" and edited it afterwards to fit what I needed.
-- `https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32?gi=f0723d945508` Used this to help me understand how to make github actions work alongside webhooks (and also setting up webhooks in general)
+- [LevelUpCoding](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32?gi=f0723d945508) Used this to help me understand how to make github actions work alongside webhooks (and also setting up webhooks in general)